 Suppose we grant Schellenberg’s understanding of openness to relationship as well as his premise (6), and suppose we concede that no theistically friendly explanation of nonresistant nonbelief we know of is wholly satisfactory, either individually or collectively.
 Even so, we might wonder whether we should infer that a perfectly loving God would not permit nonresistant nonbelief.
 After all, an open-minded and intellectually humble inquirer will want to satisfy her natural curiosity about whether she is in a position to tell whether there are any reasons for God to permit nonresistant nonbelief that, although inaccessible to her, would be accessible to God.
 For suppose that she were to discover that, even if there is no good basis for thinking there is a God, and even if she does not know of any wholly satisfactory reason for God to permit nonresistant nonbelief, she should be in doubt about whether she is in a position to tell whether there are any unknown reasons.
 In that case, we would expect her open-mindedness and intellectual humility to lead her to refrain from accepting that a perfectly loving God would not permit nonresistant nonbelief and, in refraining from accepting this, she would refrain from accepting premise (5).

 Just for the sake of argument, suppose that psychological states other than the propositional belief that God exists can suffice as whatever cognitive requirement for “getting started” in a personal relationship with God involves.
-We might yet wonder whether those other states are as good as belief as a cognitive foundation for a personal relationship with God; and, if they are not, we might well question why a perfectly loving God provides less than the best on this score.
-Furthermore, even if a perfectly loving God might provide less than the best on this score, we might have just as good a reason for thinking that there are nonresistant non-accepters/assenters/assumers/trusters/hopers who are capable of relating personally with God as we do for thinking that there are nonresistant nonbelievers who are capable of relating personally with God—in which case we can modify the latest version of his argument to absorb the force of the point (Schellenberg 2007b, 2015b, 2021a).
+We might yet wonder whether those other states are as good as belief that God exists as a cognitive foundation for a personal relationship with God; and, if they are not, we might well question why a perfectly loving God provides less than the best on this score.
+Furthermore, even if a perfectly loving God might permit less than the best on this score, perhaps we have just as good a reason to think that there are nonresistant people who are in none of the optional psychological states who are capable of relating personally with God as we do to think that there are nonresistant nonbelievers who are capable of relating personally with God—in which case we can modify the latest version of his argument to absorb the force of the point (Schellenberg 2007b, 2015b, 2021a).